 10. Read a book about the C&O Canal

 When it’s just too cold to be outside, you can read a book about the Canal!
 There are many great resources available, which you can get from our gift shop, or from your local library!
-Curl up next to the fire with a blanket and hot cocoa and enjoy!
+Curl up next to the fire with a blanket and hot cocoa and enjoy these recommended books!

 Written by Monica Larcom